Changing the Designation of an Academic Unit from School to College

-This policy establishes the definition for a school and college and outlines the criteria and procedures for changing the designation of a school or a college.
-Changing the designation of a school or college requires the agreement of the unit dean and a substantive rationale for the change in designation as well as the approval of the President’s Cabinet, provost and Board of Visitors.
-The change in designation requires State Council of Higher Education for Virginia (SCHEV) approval and Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) notification.
+This policy establishes the definition for a school and college and outlines the criteria and procedures for changing the designation of a school to a college.
+Changing the designation of a school to a college requires the agreement of the unit dean and a substantive rationale for the change in designation.
+Approval is required from the provost and senior vice president for academic affairs (chief academic officer of the institution), senior vice president for health sciences (for designation changes in health sciences units), the President’s Cabinet and Board of Visitors.
+A change in designation also requires State Council of Higher Education for Virginia (SCHEV) approval.
+If the change is substantive as defined in this policy, then notification and/or approval by Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) may be required.

 Noncompliance with this policy may result in disciplinary action up to and including termination.
 VCU supports an environment free from retaliation.
 Retaliation against any employee who brings forth a good faith concern, asks a clarifying question, or participates in an investigation is prohibited.

 All deans, vice provosts, vice presidents and other senior executives are responsible for knowing this policy and familiarizing themselves with its contents and provisions.